The Aquatones: First record

 Their first song was "You" (Fargo 1001 b/w "She's the One For Me").
 It was a group harmony recording.
 The record hit on the Billboard chart in April 1958.
 "You" gained attention again in 1973 when it was used in the crime thriller Mean Streets, written and directed by Martin Scorsese.
 Such classics as "I Met Him on a Sunday" by The Shirelles, "Zoom Zoom Zoom" by The Collegians and "Sweet Little Sixteen" by Chuck Berry were out at the same time.
 While "You" did very well in the East, it only managed to hit No. 21 across the United States.

 More recently the song was featured in the TV series Mad Men, in the episode "Five G", during a scene where Don meets his younger brother at a diner, offering him money and telling him he does not want to have anything to do with him.
 Later the brother commits suicide.
-Previously, the song was used in a very similar context on the TV series The Sopranos, in the episode "Everybody Hurts", accompanying a disturbing dream sequence in which a character, Gloria Trillo, commits suicide.
+Previously, the song was used in a similar context on the TV series The Sopranos, in the episode "Everybody Hurts", accompanying a disturbing dream sequence in which a character, Gloria Trillo, commits suicide.

-"You" is also featured in the television series, Vampire Diaries, season 5, episode 7 ("Death and the Maiden").
+"You" is also featured in the television series Vampire Diaries, season 5, episode 7 ("Death and the Maiden").
 The character Silas is sitting at a bus stop talking to a young couple.
 He is telling them the truth about himself, which makes them believe he is crazy.
 He then makes the man in the couple very ill and the woman runs away.
 Silas then gets on a bus going to Virginia.
 The song plays out over opening title card.

 Follow up

 Their follow-up record was "Say You'll Be Mine" b/w "So Fine" (Fargo 1002).
 Their third single was "Our First Kiss" b/w "Drive In" (Fargo 1003).
-Their next release in October 1958 was "My Treasure" b/w "My One Desire" (Fargo 1005) but it received little interest.
+Their next release, in October 1958, was "My Treasure" b/w "My One Desire" (Fargo 1005) but it received little interest.
 "My Darling" b/w "For You, For You" (Fargo 1111) followed, as did "Crazy For You" b/w "Wanted" (Fargo 1016) in 1961.
-"Crazy For You" was a cover of the original Heartbeats' tune.
+"Crazy For You" was a cover of the original Heartbeats tune.

 Fargo released an album of the group's material in 1964, as the Aquatones went their separate ways.

 Lynne Nixon died in January 2001.